UPDATE: This content ideas post was originally published on 9 November 2018 and updated on 29 October 2019 and again on 23 November 2020.

 Lots of businesses will be vying for some holiday traffic, which means this is a great time to reach out with link-building offers.
 Look for websites related to your business such as:

-- Online stores that compliment your products and services (not direct competitors).
+- Online stores that complement your products and services (not direct competitors)

 Approach these websites with an email or message titled “Holiday link-building opportunity” or something similar.
 Ask them for a link back to your website and mention that you’d be happy to do the same for them.